16 Best Onsen (Hot Spring) Destinations in Japan

 Photo from Gero-spa

-Furthermore, these passes, which look like keychains with Japanese characters, make for wonderful souvenirs with plenty of Japanese writing, serving as lasting mementos of your journey.
+Furthermore, these passes, which look like keychains with Japanese characters, make for wonderful Japanese souvenirs with plenty of writing, serving as lasting mementos of your journey.

 Beef Sushi